Call for applications for

 Requirements

-Latest 30 days after the end date of the STSM (but anyway until 31st October 2023), the successful applicant must submit a scientific report to the host institution, the STSM coordinator (Silvana Munzi) and the Action Chair (Sabina Burrascano).
+Latest 30 days after the end date of the STSM (but anyway until 31st March 2024), the successful applicant must submit a scientific report to the host institution, the STSM coordinator (Silvana Munzi) and the Action Chair (Sabina Burrascano).
 The scientific report must cover a statement of how the project aims were achieved, a description of the work carried out and the outcome/results as well as expected publications that may arise from the STSM (if applicable).
 The applicant is also responsible for acquiring an official acceptance letter or email confirmation of acceptance from a senior researcher affiliated to the host institution formally accepting the scientific report.
 This formal acceptance of the scientific report must be sent to the Grant Holder (Sabina Burrascano) and the STSM coordinator (Silvana Munzi) for archiving purposes.
 Failure to submit the scientific report within the deadline will cancel the grant.
 (Please note that the COST Association can request additional information to substantiate the information contained within the documents submitted by STSM applicants).

 Contact information